Rare Revolutionary-era map of northern New England, Celebrating Vermont's Declaration of Independence "from the Claws of Harpy Land Jobbers"

-Bernard Romans was born in Delft, Netherlands about 1720.
+Bernard Romans was born in Delft, the Netherlands about 1720.
 He learned mapmaking and surveying in England, before moving to the North American Colonies in 1757.
-He worked as a surveyor in Georgia, where he would rise to become Deputy Surveyor General in 1766, before moving on to Florida, where in 1773 he was appointed Deputy Surveyor General for the Southern District under William Gerard de Brahm, though the two men soon came to hate one another.
+He worked as a surveyor in Georgia, where he would rise to become Deputy Surveyor General in 1766, before moving on to Florida, wherein 1773 he was appointed Deputy Surveyor General for the Southern District under William Gerard de Brahm, though the two men soon came to hate one another.
 In 1775 he published his A Concise Natural History of East and West Florida, one of the most important Colonial works on Florida, and also produced the monumental map Maps of East and West Florida.

 Romans was in Boston when war broke out in 1775, keeping tabs on Paul Revere as the latter engraved his maps of Florida.
 Romans enlisted in the American cause, was appointed a Captain and served with Benedict Arnold and Nathaniel Greene in their attacks on Fort George and Fort Ticonderoga.
 He then went on to oversee construction of fortifications at Constitution Island on the Hudson River across from West Point, then in April 1776 took command of a Pennsylvania company on service in Canada.
 Controversy followed him everywhere, however: Romans feuded with the commissioners overseeing the Constitution Island works, which were ultimately deemed insufficient for proper defense of the Hudson; and in Spring 1776 he faced court-martialed for the licentious behavior of the troops under his command in Canada, though he was soon acquitted.
 There is then a nearly two-year gap in our knowledge of his activities, but in July 1778 he resigned his military commission and moved to Wethersfield, Connecticut.
 There he married one Elizabeth Whiting in January 1779.